nixzee/vscode-linux-nrf91-blinky/README.md

     There is NO WARRANTY, to the extent permitted by law.
     ```

-### Download nRF Command Line tools
+### nRF Command Line tools

-Click to read about the [nRF Command Line Tools](https://www.nordicsemi.com/Products/Development-tools/nrf-command-line-tools/download).
+The [nRF Command Line Tools](https://www.nordicsemi.com/Products/Development-tools/nrf-command-line-tools/download) is an archive that provides tools to program the microcontroller.

 1. Install unzip since the tools are stored in a zip even for Linux.